 Immunotherapy candidate for multiple cancers

-Preclinical data shows that CV301 upregulates PD-L1 by mounting an immune response against a tumor target.
+CV301 is an active immunotherapy candidate that targets two tumor-associated antigens, CEA and MUC-1, long known to be overexpressed in most solid tumors.
+Preclinical data shows that antigen specific vaccination results in T cell infiltration into areas of antigen expression and upregulation of PD-L1 on antigen expressing tumor cells.
 The upregulation of PD-L1 is a marker indicating the tumor is under attack from T-cells, presenting an opportunity for a greater response in patients who might otherwise not benefit from treatment with a checkpoint inhibitor alone.